George Cayley

-Sir George Cayley, 6th Baronet (27 December 1773 – 15 December 1857) was an English engineer, inventor, and aviator.
-He is one of the most important people in the history of aeronautics.
-Many consider him to be the first true scientific aerial investigator and the first person to understand the underlying principles and forces of flight and the creator of the wire wheel.
+Sir George Cayley, 6th Baronet (27 December 1773 – 15 December 1857) was an English engineer, inventor and aviator.
+He was a pioneer of aeronautical engineering and is sometimes referred to as "the father of aviation", designing the first glider reliably reported to carry a human aloft.
+He is commonly credited as the first person to understand the underlying principles and forces of heavier-than-air flight: weight, lift, drag and thrust.
+He was also the inventor of the wire wheel.

-In 1799, he set forth the concept of the modern aeroplane as a fixed-wing flying machine with separate systems for lift, propulsion, and control.
+In 1799, he set forth the concept of the modern aeroplane as a fixed-wing flying machine with separate systems for lift, propulsion and control.
+Modern aeroplane design is based on those discoveries and on the cambered wings he proposed.

-He was a pioneer of aeronautical engineering and is sometimes referred to as "the father of aviation."
-He identified the four forces which act on a heavier-than-air flying vehicle: weight, lift, drag and thrust.
-Modern aeroplane design is based on those discoveries and on the importance of cambered wings, also proposed by Cayley.
 He constructed the first flying model aeroplane and also diagrammed the elements of vertical flight.

-He also designed the first glider reliably reported to carry a human aloft.
 He correctly predicted that sustained flight would not occur until a lightweight engine was developed to provide adequate thrust and lift.
 The Wright brothers acknowledged his importance to the development of aviation.

-Cayley represented the Whig party as Member of Parliament for Scarborough from 1832 to 1835, and in 1838, helped found the UK's first Polytechnic Institute, the Royal Polytechnic Institution (now University of Westminster) and served as its chairman for many years.
+Cayley represented the Whig party as Member of Parliament for Scarborough from 1832 to 1835, and in 1838 helped found the UK's first Polytechnic Institute, the Royal Polytechnic Institution (now University of Westminster) and served as its chairman for many years.
 He was elected as a Vice-President of the Yorkshire Philosophical Society in 1824.
 He was a founding member of the British Association for the Advancement of Science and was a distant cousin of the mathematician Arthur Cayley.